 Minutes felt like hours as Kathrine went through the intense labor pains, but finally, with the help of the construction worker, the baby arrived into the world.
 However, it became evident that something was wrong - the baby was not breathing.
 In a stroke of luck, police officers Steven Golub and Devin Humphries happened to be nearby when they received the emergency call.

 Without hesitation, they rushed to the scene, fully aware of the dire situation they were about to face.
 Time was of the essence, and Golub and Humphries knew they had to act quickly.
+Upon reaching the bathroom, Golub observed that the baby's skin had started turning a frightening shade of blue.
+This only heightened the urgency of the situation, and the officers knew they had to get the baby breathing, no matter what.

 The article is not finished.
 Click on the next page to continue.